charlottenguyen05/test-number/README.md

 ## Acknowledgments :pray:

 - **Inspiration**: This project is inspired by the difficulties teachers face in manually masking IDs for fair grading. :school_satchel:
-- **Special Thanks**: To the teacher who shared this challenge, motivating the creation of this tool. :raised_hands:

 ---